shawnthompson/aaact-aatia.github.io/content/learning/en/index.md

 To help promote upcoming accessibility activities organized by various Government of Canada departments that are open to public service employees we have also posted their event details below.

-## Events
+## Learning

-{# List all events here #}
+{# List all learning events here #}
-{%- if collections.events and collections.events.length > 0 -%}
+{%- if collections.learning and collections.learning.length > 0 -%}
-  {%- set eventslist = collections.events | localeMatch(locale) -%}
+  {%- set learninglist = collections.learning | localeMatch(locale) -%}
-  {%- if eventslist and eventslist.length > 0 -%}
+  {%- if learninglist and learninglist.length > 0 -%}
-    {%- include "partials/eventslist.njk" -%}
+    {%- include "partials/learninglist.njk" -%}
   {%- else -%}
-    There are no events scheduled at the moment.
+    There are no learning events scheduled at the moment.
   {%- endif -%}
 {%- else -%}
-  There are no events scheduled at the moment.
+  There are no learning events scheduled at the moment.
 {%- endif -%}